Karishma-Yadav-11/SQL/README.md

 ON s.product_id=p.product_id;
 ```

 8. Customer Who Visited but Did Not Make Any Transactions

+## Solution

 ```sql
 SELECT customer_id, count(*) AS count_no_trans
 FROM Visits